MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/edit-a-topic.md

 </br>

-In Microsoft Viva, you can edit an existing topic.
+In Viva Topics, you can edit an existing topic.
 You may need to do this if you want to correct or add additional information to an existing topic page.

+> [!Note]
-When you edit a topic, the information that you add to a topic (instead of added by AI) will be visible to all users who have permission to view the topic.
+> While information in a topic that is gathered by AI is [security trimmed](topic-experiences-security-trimming.md), note that information that you manually add when editing an existing topic is visible to all users who have permissions to view the topic.

 ## Requirements

 To edit an existing topic, you need to:
-- Have a Topic Experiences license.
+- Have a Viva license.
 - Have permissions to [**Who can create or edit topics**](https://docs.microsoft.com/microsoft-365/knowledge/topic-experiences-user-permissions).
 Knowledge admins can give users this permission in the Knowledge Network topic permissions settings.

 > [!Note]